-Background pollutant concentrations, as derived for the area from UK-Air, have been added to the ADMS-Roads modelled road source output to calculate predicted total annual mean concentrations of NO_x and NO2.
-Both pollutants can then be apportioned appropriately.
-NO_x is converted to NO_2 concentrations, following the methodology in Defra's Local Air Quality Management Technical Guidance, LAQM.TG(16)16; and using the NO_x to NO2 conversion tool (version 4.117) published by Defra for consistency with previous model outputs for Fradley.
+LAQM.TG(16)16; and using the NO_x to NO2 conversion tool (version 4.117) published by Defra for consistency with previous model outputs for the A38 AQMA.
 For further details consult Appendix D.

 Local sources contributions have then been defined by modelling local traffic emissions.
 The vehicle splits are as follows: